MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/faq-change-app-access.md

 ---
-title: Change app access policies for your Azure DevOps Services organization
+title: Change app access policies for your Azure DevOps organization
 description: Answers to frequently asked questions (FAQs), like what apps integrate with Azure DevOps Services and how personal access tokens differ from alternate authentication credentials. ms.prod: devops ms.technology: devops-accounts